TodePond/TodePondDotCom/wikiblogarden/learn/pastagang/accident/arroost/readme.md

 <br>

 Despite starting out with [silliness](https://youtu.be/wWFfhaOWJ1Y?si=FK1rgpw7e60C9n_q), I now take my work very [seriously](https://youtu.be/9mbs0sx3z2A?si=wdtGQF-uvUsccVVc), whatever my work is.
-Is it research? art? i don't know but anyway whatever it is i take it seriously.
+Is it research? art?
+I don't know but anyway whatever it is i take it seriously

 So when you— when I discover that I've accidentally made something, it is important for me— for you to learn more about what that thing that you've— that I've made *is*.